 The Internal Audit is a “Quality Control and Quality Assurance” department and reports directly to the Chief Accounting Officer (Chief Medical Director).
+Muhammad Garba is the new H.O.D of Internal Audit.

 The primary assignment of Internal Audit Department as contained under Chapter 20 of the Financial Regulations is (summarized under the following six (6) functions) includes:-